2of/COSC264/README.md

 The server.py receives the dt_request, makes sure its all dandy (that is the header is tip top and valid) and returns a dt_response and terminates connection with the client.

+Comments about explicit functionality were removed for submission guidelines, but that said its a pretty straightforward operation here.

 That's about it.